joeygaitan/cs-markov-chain-algorithm/README.md

 ## Markov Chain Algorithm Site

-1. To start the python application please setup a python virtual environment like this
+#### To start the python application please setup a python virtual environment like this.

-2. Type this into your terminal
+1. Type this into your terminal
 ```
 virtualenv -p /path/to/python venv
 ```

-3. Then type this
+2. Then type this
 ```
 source venv/bin/activate
 ```
+3. then this
 ```
 pip3 install -r requirements.txt
 ```
+4. Then the final step to getting it running
 ```
 export FLASK_ENV=development; flask run
 ```